-A __ foot wooden dowl you can buy for $5 at the And for one technique I recommend a strength band, but the technique can be performed effectively without it as well.
+A 6 foot wooden dowel you can buy for $5 at your local hardware store and for one technique I recommend a strength band, but the technique can be performed effectively without it as well.

 A: The course is officially 12 weeks in length and is broken up into 3 phases with each phase lasting 4 weeks, however, the time is not set in stone and if you feel like spending more time in a phase, that’s cool.
 Slow and steady wins the race.

 Q: What if the program doesn’t work for me?
 What if I feel like the course wasn’t worth what I paid?

 A: If you’re not happy with the results you get, or you find you can’t complete Shoulder Control for whatever reason, quite simply I don’t want nor deserve your money.
 But in addition to a generous refund period, I want to go even further.

 Signup for Shoulder Control and I promise that you will:

 - Learn exercises you can do, regardless of your fitness level